seekaddo/breath/doc/source/read_me.txt

   - install it (or unpack it to a folder of your choice if you have downloaded the zip/tar.gz file)
   - cd to $BREATH_ROOT/doc/source
-  - issue the command path/of/doxygen/doxygen doxygen.cfg
+  - issue the command <path of doxygen>/doxygen doxygen.cfg

 The documentation will appear in $BREATH_ROOT/doc.